 If his speech aimed to project the image of a President functionally fit and capable after his recent foreign medical treatment, then he did that.
 Anyone minded to seek his removal from office on grounds of physical impairment must wait a while.

-His speech will keep the wheels of the ox cart rolling.
+Of course this particular Pakistan President speech will keep the wheels of the ox cart rolling.
 But in which direction and for how long?

 You can always discover plenty about speeches and speech writing with our series of top tips for speakers, podcasts and videos.
 And, with more than 100 public speaking tips available, there really is something for every speaking occasion.
 Plus, when you want to push your own public speaking skills that bit further, then you can always train.
 Because public speaking training or coaching will always boost your skills or confidence.
 So, when the time is right, please don’t hesitate to get in touch.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?

 Peace From Kim Jong-Un New Year Speech In 2020

 António Guterres Speech Fails To Explain